Neural Networks for Encoding Dynamic Security-Constrained Optimal Power Flow: Introduction

 In literature, a range of works \cite{zarate2009securing, xu2012hybrid, vaahedi2001dynamic,condren2006expected} have proposed iterative approaches and approximations to account for dynamic security constraints in AC-OPF problems.
 For a comprehensive review please refer to \cite{capitanescu2011state}.
 The work in \cite{zarate2009securing} considers transient stability by discretizing a simplified formulation of the power system dynamics and proposes an iterative solution scheme.
 Alternatively, to include transient stability constraints, the work in \cite{xu2012hybrid} proposes a hybrid solution approach using evolutionary algorithms.
 The work in \cite{vaahedi2001dynamic} addresses voltage stability and proposes a three-level hierarchical scheme to identify suitable preventive and corrective control actions.
 To approximate the small-signal stability criterion, the work in \cite{condren2006expected} linearizes the system state around a given operating point and includes the eigenvalue sensitivities in the AC-OPF problem.
 While the majority of these approaches are tailored to a specific dynamic stability criterion and require to iteratively solve non-linear programs (NLPs), in this paper we propose a general framework which allows us to encode any security criterion.

 A range of machine learning approaches have been proposed to learn optimal solutions to the AC-OPF problem \cite{Dalal2017,fioretto2019predicting} and approximations thereof such as the DC-OPF problem \cite{pan2019deepscopf,chen2020learning}, without considering dynamic security constraints.
 The work in \cite{Dalal2017} compares different machine learning approaches and finds that neural networks achieve the best performance.
 To predict optimal solutions to AC-OPF problems, the work in \cite{fioretto2019predicting} trains deep neural networks and penalizes constraints violations.
 For the DC-OPF approximation, the work in \cite{pan2019deepscopf} trains deep neural networks as well, achieving a speed-up of two orders of magnitude compared to conventional methods and accounting for static security constraints.
 Instead of directly learning the optimal solutions, the work in \cite{chen2020learning} predicts the set of active constraints for the DC-OPF approximation.
 Note that the DC-OPF approximation neglects reactive power, voltage magnitudes and losses and can lead to substantial errors \cite{dvijotham2016error}.
-While these approaches demonstrate substantial computational speed-up compared to conventional solvers, they do not account for dynamic security criteria, and rely on a large training dataset of computed optimal solutions to the AC-OPF problem.
+Ref. \cite{9281941} is among the few that employ a multi-input multi-output random forest model to solve a security-constrained AC-OPF.
+The model first solves voltage magnitudes and angles and then calculates other parameters, such as power generation settings; still, this work does not include any dynamic security constraints.
+While these approaches demonstrate substantial computational speed-up compared to conventional solvers, they do not account for dynamic security criteria, and most of them rely on a large training dataset of computed optimal solutions to the AC-OPF problem.
 Obtaining such a dataset is computationally prohibitive for dynamic security-constrained AC-OPF.